IFMlab/ChemFlow/README.rst

 Requirements for Chem\ *Flow*
 -----------------------------

 We do not provide any of the licensed softwares used by ChemFlow.
-It is up to the user to acquire and install PLANTS, Vina, Amber and the other softwares that might be added in future releases of ChemFlow.
+It is up to the user to acquire and install PLANTS, Vina,QVina, Smina, Amber and the other softwares that might be added in future releases of ChemFlow.

 PLANTS_ and SPORES_ are both available under a free academic license.